kylemarkjensen/portfolio-website/_pages/cv/service/CABI_EEG.md

   </div>
 </div>

-During my Ph.D. at GSU, I was actively engaged in data acquisition for a concurrent EEG-fMRI study at the GSU/GA Tech Center for Advanced Brain Imaging (CABI).
+During my Ph.D. at GSU, I was actively engaged in data acquisition for a concurrent EEG-fMRI study at the <a href="https://cabi.gsu.edu/">GSU/GA Tech Center for Advanced Brain Imaging (CABI)</a>.
 I spent a considerable amount of time at CABI and got to know the team well.
 I was also engaged in several educational and public outreach efforts, including:

 * Assisting with the creation of a neuroimaging informational video for student field trips, visitor tours, collaborators, etc. (Dec 2024)